-Our guest today is Kelly McGonigal, PhD, and author of The Joy of Movement.
+Our guest today is Kelly McGonigal, Ph.D., and author of The Joy of Movement.
 Kelly is a health psychologist at Stanford whose Ted Talk on stress has over 22 million views.
 The Joy Of Movement is an exceptional book that blends the science behind the psychological benefits of exercise and physical activity with compelling stories of how exercise has helped people overcome challenges and thrive.
 It’s a great time of year to (carefully) start or resume working out and this book has inspiring messages that will get you moving.
-You’ll find this book to be helpful for people at any age and any level of fitness, including exercise for seniors.
+You’ll find this book to be helpful for people of any age and any level of fitness, including exercise for seniors.

 Our Conversation with Kelly McGonigal

 - Her personal story with exercise and the role it plays in her life

 - How movement affects our moods

 - How movement can bring out the best version of ourselves – and a braver version of ourselves

 - The social side of movement and exercise

 - How the people she interviewed for her new book showed her how exercise, hope, and courage are connected

 - The mind-body connection – and what a rock-climbing experience taught her about overcoming fear